 The New Territories is one of the three main regions of Hong Kong, covering a peninsula that constitutes over 80% of the island's territory.
 In this region that used to be made up of peaceful countryside, quiet farms and sleepy fields, the area is now a residential hub thanks to a massive boom in population growth that transformed parts of this area into an urban jungle virtually overnight.
-The New Territories are home to Red House, the Ping Shan Heritage Trail along with hiking routes leading to traditional villages; and the Hong Kong Wetland Park and Ha Pak Nai Beach for more adventurous travellers.
+The New Territories are home to Red House, the Ping Shan Heritage Trail along with hiking routes leading to traditional villages as well as Hong Kong Wetland Park and Ha Pak Nai Beach for more adventurous travellers.

 Temple Street Night Market

-You can find everything in this bustling night market, from trendy menswear to mobile phones to dumplings.
+You can find everything in this bustling night market, from trendy menswear to mobile phones and dumplings.
 Nestled between two popular intersections in Kowloon, a stretch of Temple Street closes its gates to traffic every evening as hundreds of vendors set up shop.
-Navigate your way through the crowds of tourists, expats, and locals alike; bargain hunt, and take in the colourful sights and vibrant smells that fill this lively marketplace.
+Navigate your way through crowds of tourists, expats, and locals while bargain hunting, and take in the colourful sights and vibrant smells that fill this lively marketplace.
 It's not uncommon to stumble across a fortune teller or impromptu street opera performance here.

 Things to do in Hong Kong